crystallinzhang/crystallinzhang.github.io/content/reading.md

 8. *Intermezzo*, Sally Rooney
 9. *The Lying Life of Adults*, Elena Ferrante
 10. *Midnight in the Garden of Good and Evil*, John Berendt

+2024 favourite: Midnight in the Garden of Good and Evil, though I think about Bad Behaviour more.
+Most of these stories were about Place-- bit too much California for my preferences.

 ---